dvjsharma/Drawn2Shoe/README.md

     2. Replace `user` and `password` from `DATABASE_URL="mysql://user:password@localhost:3306/drawn2shoe" ` with your  credential of mysql in the `.env` file.

+    3. Replace `yourmail@gmail.com` and `your_password` with a actual Email address and Password.
+Make sure your two-factor-authentication is on for this mail.
+This address would be used to send reset links for forgot password.
+(This step is only necessary if you working on forgot password else leave it as it is.)

 <!-- 5. **Setting up the Database:**